ioccc-src/winner/2014/morgan/README.md

 It should be able to build programs of previous years with the provided `Makefile` found in previous contest archives.
 Simply use this program instead of `make`.
-It will recursively use itself for sub-make (the `MAKE=` assignment inside `Makefile` will be ignored to continue using itself).
+It will recursively use itself for sub-make.

 ## Limitations / Known issues